It's Alright (I See Rainbows): Background

 In 1997, the album was remastered by Ono and Rob Stevens for release on CD by Rykodisc.
 The 1997 release used newly remixed versions of all songs.
 Some of the original mixes had a CD release in 1992 on the Onobox set but the rest remain unreleased on CD to date.

+The album is due to be re-issued by Secretly Canadian on 18 September 2026 on CD, black vinyl LP, white vinyl LP and also digital download and streaming for the first time.
+CD and digital releases will have two bonus tracks, "Forgive Me, My Love" (originally released on 1992's Onobox) and a previously unreleased live performance of "Dream Love" recorded in Budapest.

 Reception

 Billboard called it Ono's "most commercially accessible musical effort."
 Writing for Rolling Stone, Kurt Loder noted its "committed and convincing avant-gardism", which produced a "synthesizer-based pop that’s more adventurous than much of the music currently being ground out by Europersons half her age."

+Record Business called It's Alright "an engagingly intriguing album", and noted Yoko's "very personal message of lost love and coming to terms with a new existence" which makes for "a strong emotional statement".
+Also noted was the "imaginative production" that manages to "[weld] together the parts and [give] the album an overall dimension that is never less than impressive".